Five Keys to Summer Health

 - Groom to remove loose hair to keep your pet more comfortable.

 3. Be Pro-Active

 Despite the warm temperatures, your pet still needs exercise.
-There are many ways you can make the experience more enjoyable for him.
+There are many ways you can make the experience more enjoyable for her.
 Limit walks to early morning or late evening hours when it's cooler.
 Use reflective leashes and collars for after-dusk walks.
 If you must walk your pet at midday, prevent prolonged exposure to blacktop surfaces to prevent paw pad burns.

 Make sure swimming conditions are safe for your pet (current not too strong, no underwater hazards, no high bacteria counts, etc).
 After swimming, rinse and dry your pet thoroughly, especially near open wounds to prevent infections.
 Try a pet dryer switched to a cool setting.
 Clean ears regularly, especially after swimming.